 Again, all interesting pieces for this puzzle that is a television series, but so much of the investment in these stories are dependent on an absurd irrationality from all of these characters, with people changing their minds about their intentions every damn episode, with character relationships being difficult to track, motivations that don’t register until a character does something extreme, characters not telling each other things for inane reasons, and new characters this season that simply aren’t interesting.

 Episode 11 had a return of David Tennant’s legendary villain Kilgrave, and I assume that I will disappoint everyone reading by stating that I don’t think this worked.
 He appears as hallucinations to Jessica after she accidentally kills the prison guard abusing her mother (amongst previous inmates), basically acting like her shoulder devil without a counterpart shoulder angel.
 Tennant is always a joy to watch, but I found it odd that his influence on Jessica didn’t emerge until the third to last episode.
 The actual dialogue and scenes between Jessica and fake Kilgrave were actually pretty well done—this episode feels like a play at points, and I mean that to be a compliment.
-But in the end of it all, it jsut came across as a misfire of fanservice.
+But at the end of it all, it just came across as a misfire of fanservice.

 You don’t necessarily need a Kilgrave-level character every season of television to make it compelling, but I only wish that the characters that came after had some dimension.
-Luckily, Alisa fits the bill, but I feel like I’m on anesthesia every time Karl, Oscar, Pryce (who I nearly forgot about until right before I published this review) or Griffin (who thankfully is not in this last batch of episodes) appear on screen.
+Luckily, Alisa fits the bill, but I feel like I’m on anesthesia every time Karl, Oscar, Pryce (who I nearly forgot about until right before I published this review) or Griffin (who thankfully is not in this last batch of episodes) appear on-screen.
 An extended flashback between Alisa and Karl is utterly pointless, showing nothing more than “these two are in love,” something the show always reminds us verbally anyway, and “this is why they live near the beach.”
-Karl’s most defining characteristic is that he wears band t-shirts, and even then I felt that him shooting the gas tanks to blow up the lab and himself to be out of character—he’s always defending his actions, so when did he ever feel guilt to that extreme level?
+Karl’s most defining characteristic is that he wears band t-shirts, and even then I felt that him shooting the gas tanks to blow up the lab and himself to be out of character—he’s always defending his actions, so when did he ever feel guilty to that extreme level?

 There’s not too much for me to say about episode 12 without this review turning into a mere recap, but I did appreciate how it had Jessica ask the dramatic question, “do I even deserve these powers?”
 It’s a bit reminiscent of Captain America: The First Avenger, with Erskine telling Steve Rogers why he was chosen for the program, and of course the Spider-Man “with great power” mantra that this season of television has been referencing occasionally.
 Forgetting the fact that I’m shocked that Detective Costa and the rest of the police force somehow still trust Jessica throughout the course of the entire season despite the shady shit that she does, this episode worked a little better.
 Yes, Alisa probably does have to die at this point, and yes, Jessica is really the only one who can enact that to make it right—and yes, Jessica is going to struggle making that decision to the last second, and yes, of course she didn’t.